Back to Blog

 Why this matters for developers right now

-December 2026 sounds distant.
-It is not.
+This is not a distant concern — the guidelines already apply.
 If you are building a fintech product that serves EU customers, the compliance requirement affects your technical architecture and vendor selection today.

 Here is why timing matters: